Jucys-Murphy elements for Soergel bimodules: A Shapovalov-like expression for

 {\bf Example}.
 Let us take $ \underline{w} := sss $.
 In (\ref{lightleavesA1}) we have given the basis for $ \Delta(1) $ and in (\ref{lightleavesA1s}) the basis for $ \Delta(s) $.
 But using the symbols given in ({\ref{symbols}}) we get easily via the Proposition, without drawing diagrams, that $ \det \langle \cdot, \cdot \rangle_{1} = {\alpha}^4 $ and $ \det \langle \cdot, \cdot \rangle_{s} = {1} $.

 {\bf Remark}.
 It follows from the Proposition that $ \det \langle \cdot, \cdot \rangle_{y} $ is always a product of roots.

 {\bf Remark}.
-As already mentioned in the introduction our methods do not take the grading on $ \cal D $ into account.
+Note that by general principles the zero'th homogeneous part $ A_{\underline{w}}^0 $ of $ A_{\underline{w}} $ is also a cellular algebra.
+Unfortunately, as already mentioned in the introduction, our formula is not compatible with the grading on $ A_{\underline{w}} $, and in particular is does not give rise to a determinant formula for the cell modules for $ A_{\underline{w}}^0 $.
+The reason is that the JM-elements $ \{ L_i \} $ are homogeneous of degree 2 and hence cannot be used to diagonalize the cell modules for $ A_{\underline{w}}^0 $.

-\section{A Shapovalov-like expression for $\det \langle \cdot, \cdot \rangle_{y}$.}
+\section{A Shapovalov-like expression for $\det \langle \cdot, \cdot \rangle_{y}$}

-The determinant expressions are most useful in representation theory if they can be rewritten in terms of characters or dimensions of other cell modules.
-This was done first by Shapovalov and Jantzen for Vema modules for complex semisimple Lie algebras, see [Sh] and [Ja].
-Later, similar rewritings were found for Weyl modules for algebraic groups by Jantzen and Andersen, for Specht modules for the symmetric groups by Schaper, James, Murphy and so on, see [A], [A1], [JM].
+The usefulness of determinant expressions in representation theory depends on the property that they can be rewritten in terms of characters or dimensions of other cell modules.
+This rewriting was first achieved by Shapovalov and Jantzen for Verma modules for complex semisimple Lie algebras, see \cite{Sh} and \cite{Ja}.
+Later, similar rewritings were found for Weyl modules for algebraic groups by Jantzen and Andersen, for Specht modules for the symmetric groups by Schaper, James, Murphy and so on, see for example \cite{A}, \cite{A1}, \cite{JM}.
 This section is devoted to a rewriting of $ \det \langle \cdot, \cdot \rangle_{y } $ in this spirit.
 A major difference between our case and the above mentioned cases is that we do not have a closed formula for the dimension of the cell module.

 Our argument will be an induction on the length of $ \underline{w}$ using Proposition {\ref{determinantformula1}}.
-In this sense, it is closest to the argument given by James and Murphy, [JM], in the symmetric group case.
-Just like in [JM] we also need a branching rule for $ \Delta_{\underline{w}}( y) $.
-In our setting it was discovered by D. Plaza in [P], at least in the bimodule setting.
+In this sense, it is closest to the argument given by James and Murphy for the symmetric group, see \cite{JM}.
+Just like in \cite{JM} we also need a branching rule for $ \Delta_{\underline{w}}( y) $.
+For $ A_{\underline{w}}$ this branching rule was discovered by D. Plaza in \cite{P} in the bimodule setting, but, as we shall shortly see, it carries over to the diagrammatical setting.